marco-campos/ns1/README.md

  - Multiplying numbers near 100
  - squares ending in 5
  - squares from 41 to 59.
+ - Several factoring problems
+ - sum of consecutive squares
+ - difference of squares

 ## Types of questions skipped (these are rare, will probably add later)
 - division by 25, 75, 50, etc.